ozil111/hyperFEM/build_scripts/BUILD_README.md

-# xFEM Build Guide
+# hyperFEM Build Guide

-This document describes how to use build scripts to compile and run the xFEM project.
+This document describes how to use build scripts to compile and run the hyperFEM project.

 ## Prerequisites